-The all new Jowett Javelin was successful in various competitions including Le Mans 24 hour and so, Jowett decided to use its power train in a sports car for export in the hope of increasing their inadequate steel allocation.
+The all new Jowett Javelin was successful in various competitions including three consecutive class wins in the Le Mans 24 hour and so, Jowett decided to use its power train in a sports car for export in the hope of increasing their inadequate steel allocation.

 The complete car was displayed for the first time in New York in April 1950 prior to this the chassis had been displayed at the London Motor Show of 1949.

 Eberan von Eberhorst, formerly with Auto Union, designed and developed the Jupiter’s tubular steel chassis.
 The suspension used soft torsion bars and anti-roll bars front and rear with independent suspension at the front.
 The engine was mounted very far forward ahead of the front axle line with the radiator low behind it over the gearbox.
 Reg Korner of Jowett put a steel framed aluminium drophead coupé body with a bench seat for three people.
 There was no external access to the boot (trunk) and the bonnet (hood) was rear hinged and opened complete with the wings.